meredithspalmer/NatGeo-AI/MegaDetector.md

 Ugh, we will still have to go through all the images and identify each species, what a scam!
 Or is it - why is information from a detector useful?

-1. Natural way to get rid of non-animal images:
+1. Detectors are a natural way to get rid of non-animal images:

-So many images in camera trap datases (up to >70% of dataset - link to Snapshot) can contain *absolutely no animals at all!* Empty or 'blank' images can be triggered by waving vegetation, rain, excessive heat, or other environmental conditions that might cause your camera trap to go a little wonky.
+An obscene number of images in camera trap datases (up to >70% of dataset - link to Snapshot) can contain *absolutely no animals at all!* Empty or 'blank' images can be triggered by waving vegetation, rain, excessive heat, or other environmental conditions that might cause your camera trap to go a little wonky.

 Some images might also capture people or vehicles -- typically not data interested in, but good to remove images of people before sharing data (e.g., on citizen science platform) for ethics reasons...

-2. Makes classification a LOT easier
+2. Detectors make classification a LOT easier

 The detector pinpoints where in the image you need to look - you'll then be classifying an animal vs. classifying an animal and lots of noisy background.
+Studies have found that incorporating a image detector into a camera trap classification pipeline can [increase efficiency >500% over manual labelling](https://www.sciencedirect.com/science/article/pii/S2351989422001068#:~:text=One%20such%20model%2C%20MegaDetector%2C%20is,2019a%2C%20Microsoft%2C%202020).

 2b.
 This is also helpful information for AI classifiers - naturally handle multiple species in an image